 I have to admit that, until recently, garlic spears were new to me.
-How I missed them until then, I’ll never know, but before I even tasted them, I was hooked!
+How I missed out on them until then, I’ll never know, but before I even tasted them, I was hooked!
 In fact, when we brought this bunch home, I took ten times more pictures of them than I needed – look how beautiful they are!

 Garlic spears can be eaten raw or cooked.
 When raw, they carry a pretty hot punch, and can be used to spice up things like baked potatoes or salads.

 TIP: I used an amazing Meyer lemon olive oil, which (while definitely not a requirement here) enhanced the flavors even more.
 The flavor was only the slightest bit garlicky: they tasted somewhat like asparagus, but closer to an artichoke.
 (I don’t like asparagus much, and I loved these, if that helps any.)

 Oven-Roasted Garlic Spears

-Cut off the ends of the garlic scapes.
+- Cut off the ends of the garlic scapes.

-Sprinkle with lemon juice before serving.
+- Sprinkle with lemon juice before serving.

 Looking for a tasty side dish?
 Try one of these delicious recipes: